Sumanth0926/JKFLIPFLOP-USING-IF-ELSE/README.md

 **THEORY**

+JK flip-flop is the modified version of SR flip-flop.
+It operates with only positive clock transitions or negative clock transitions.
+The circuit diagram of JK flip-flop is shown in the following figure.

 **JK Flip-Flop**

 JK flip-flop is the modified version of SR flip-flop.
 It operates with only positive clock transitions or negative clock transitions.
 The circuit diagram of JK flip-flop is shown in the following figure.